lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Part 2: Practical Secure Online Voting
-### A pragmatic version of online voting for realistic practical implementation
+### Goal: practical version of online voting for realistic implementation

 For example, some voting locations (or regions) may not have:
 1. printers, ink, and paper